General Terms and Conditions of Taledo GmbH

 (b) is lawfully disclosed to a contracting partner by a third party upon learning about it, who is not subject to an obligation of confidentiality vis-à-vis the other contracting partner, or

-(c) must be disclosed if demanded by an authority or other governmental agency at their request, or which must be made available to legal or tax advisors of the respective contracting partner or other persons bound by professional secrecy in need of disclosure for consulting purposes.
+(c) must be disclosed if demanded by an authority or other governmental agency, or which must be made available to legal or tax advisors of the respective contracting partner or other persons bound by professional secrecy in need of disclosure for consulting purposes.

 Disclosure of business secrets is permissible only with the express prior written approval of the other Party, for the protection of certain legitimate interests of one or both Parties or due to mandatory legal provisions.